 Beyond the body strengthening benefits, there is another important and enjoyable dimension to the Steady for Life program - the social aspect.
 We enjoy traveling together as a Steady for Life group, dining, attending events locally and out of town, health seminars, screening & much more.
 We look forward to seeing each other in class week after week, encouraging each other, sharing experiences, and laughing together as we attempt moves and motions that are new to us.
 We have a variety of super instructors, all of whom are trained professionals with wide ranging experience, certifications, and training in physical fitness.
 We are learning from them the actual names of muscle groups being worked, so what we knew as arms and legs, for example, we now know as biceps and triceps, hamstrings and quads, etc. So not only our bodies, but also our minds are being exercised, and we love it!

-I am just amazed every day of all the things that our instructor, Karla brings to our class!
-She laughs a lot with us and keeps us moving, with some new methods regularly.
-We are so lucky to have her for our instructor.
+I am just amazed every day of all the things that our instructor, Alan brings to our class!
+He laughs a lot with us and keeps us moving, with some new methods regularly.
+We are so lucky to have him for our instructor.

 — Mildred, Mt.
 Zion class